-Kids must know what they believe about the topic before they can write their argument.
+Kids must know what they believe about the topic before they can write their arguments.
 Argumentative writing tries to convince the reader that the writer’s ideas are valid and want to change someone’s opinion.
 The writer presents both sides of the argument and then forms their opinion based on the facts.

 How does history help our future?

-At what age should a child get a smartphone and why?
+At what age should a child get a smartphone, and why?